pepijngbr/skript-docs/src/assets/tutorials/api/functions.md

 ## Implementation

-To complete our function, we add the implementation.
-This is the part that will handle the actual function logic.
+To complete our function, we add the actual implementation code.
 The `build` method provides you with a `FunctionArguments` instance, called `args` in our example.
 This contains all the values for the parameters that are passed when a function is called.
 These values are associated by the name of the parameter.